Itonomy/magento2-product-visibillitygrid/README.md

 **Did you every wonder why your product is not showing up in a category in Magento?**

 Magento has a complex way of building a product collection.
-Due to several conditions, indexes, plugins and other complexity, determining whether a product should show is not that straightforward.
+Due to several conditions, indexes, plugins and other complexities determining whether a product should show is not that straightforward.

-This grid is making your life easier.
-It shows the different "visibility conditions" in columns.
-And.
-Whether a product is or isn't showing up in your category (collection).
+This grid will make your life easier.
+It shows the different "visibility conditions" in columns and whether a product is or isn't showing up in your category (collection).
 <img align="center" src="./docs/img/grid.png" height="400">

 * Determine whether a product is showing in category (yes/no)